Place of Origin: Canaan (Genesis 38:1-6)

 “And it came to pass, as he drew back his hand, that, behold, his brother came out: and she said, How hast thou broken forth? this breach be upon thee: therefore his name was called Pharez.
 And afterward came out his brother, that had the scarlet thread upon his hand: and his name was called Zarah.” – Genesis 38:29-30

-The thread was tied around the arm to identify the oldest twin, but somehow Pharez managed to be born first, even though his brother’s arm came out first.
-It’s just one of many examples in the Bible, where the younger brother ends up being first and the older brother is last.
+The thread was tied around the arm to identify the oldest twin, but Pharez managed to be born first, even though his brother’s arm came out first.
+It is one of several examples in the Bible, where the younger brother ends up being first and the older brother is last.

 What Happened To Tamar?

-After the birth of Pharez and Zerah, the Bible just forgets about Tamar, and we don’t see her mentioned again until the book of Ruth.
-We aren’t told whether or not her and Judah part way or if they remained in contact.
-What we can assume is that there was some kind of contact because the children had to be nursed, and we have the complete genealogy of Judah, traced through Pharez.
+After the birth of Pharez and Zerah, the Bible does not mention Tamar again until the book of Ruth.
+We are not told whether or not her and Judah part ways or if they remained in contact.
+The assumption is that there was contact because the children were included among those that came to Egypt .

 Featured Image: Tamar.
 2015.
 Icons of The Bible. https://fineartamerica.com/featured/tamar-icons-of-the-bible.html